 Lack of understanding of legal rights and a flawed system

 Across Scotland, both parents and early years staff’s knowledge of the legal right to defer non-Jan/Feb born four-year-olds is patchy.
 For those parents lucky enough to have found out about their legal right and who decide to apply for the extra year’s nursery funding, in many local authorities it can be an uncomfortable, drawn-out affair.

 If you apply for the funding, steel yourself for an often protracted process whereby myriad professionals can be involved in deciding whether they agree that you, the parent with the legal right, are indeed making a decision in the best interests of your child.

-The deferral system in many local authorities is currently flawed as it pits parents against education professionals by simultaneously authorising both parties to make a decision in the best interests of a child.
+The deferral system in many local authorities is currently flawed as it pits parents against education professionals as both parties are simultaneously authorised to make a decision in the best interests of a child.

 If a council rejects your application then it’s an expensive blow and you might not be able to keep your child in the same nursery even if you can afford to pay for it.
 Yes, believe it or not, after all the assessments, reports, consultations, deliberations and time taken to refuse you the funding, a single sentence in a council policy document already exists to either permit or deny you the ability to retain your child’s place at their current nursery and offer to pay for it.
 The irony of this cut and dried final round outcome is staggering – no consideration of the child’s best interests is needed here it seems yet this upheaval can be seismic for many little ones.

 A mixed bag of deferral experience and a need for change